Violet Naanyu

 Violet Naanyu is a Kenyan social scientist, medical sociologist, global bioethics expert and a Fellow of the African Academy of Sciences.

 Early life and education

-Violet was raised in Kajiado county, a Maasai community in Kenya.
-She is married with six children.
+Violet was born and raised in Kajiado county, a Maasai community in Kenya.
+She is married with four biological and two step children.
 She earned a Bachelor of Arts in Anthropology from Moi University, Kenya.
-She then completed a Masters degree in Medical Anthropology at the University of Amsterdam.
-She went on to complete both a Masters degree and a PhD in Sociology from Indiana University, Bloomington.
+She then completed a master's degree in medical anthropology at the University of Amsterdam.
+She went on to complete both a master's degree and a PhD in sociology from Indiana University, Bloomington.
 She also pursued post-graduate training in Global Bioethics from the Universidad Anahuac, Mexico.